hadipourh/craftanalysis/README.md

     p_14r = 2^-63.8061
     number of optimum trails for 14 rounds : 2^39.1814

-We use the same strategy for related-twek setting, and you can use the following commands to reproduce our results in related-tweak setting.
+We use the same strategy for related-twek setting, and you can use the following commands in folder [SAT-SMT-RT](/SAT-SMT-RT), to reproduce our results in related-tweak setting.

 ### RTK0-15 rounds-1
 ```
 python3 cryptosmt_ein_tk0_5r_usedfor_15r.py --inputfile examples/craftrtk/rtk0_5_rounds_usedfor_ein_15r.yaml